+ What is a fiduciary?

 + What is a Chartered Retirement Planning Counselor (CRPC)?

 A professional designation awarded by the College for Financial Planning to individuals who complete a study program and pass a final examination.
-Those who pass gain in-depth knowledge of individuals' needs both before retirement.
-A designee will demonstrate expertise in the following areas: the entire retirement planning process, including meeting multiple financial objectives, sources of retirement income, personal savings, employer-sponsored retirement plans, income taxes, retirement cash flow, asset management, and estate planning.
+Those who pass gain in-depth knowledge of individuals' needs both before and during retirement.
+A designee will demonstrate expertise in the following areas:

 + When should someone "DIY" and not use an advisor?

-+ What kind of value should I expect to get from working with a financial planner?
++ What kind of value does a client get from working with a financial planner?

 To learn more, read, The Value of Financial Advice: Quantified & Explained.